Leila Janah: Samahope

 Janah founded Samahope in 2012, the first crowdfunding platform that directly funded doctors who provide life-changing medical treatments for women and children in poor communities.
 Samahope enabled anyone anywhere to directly fund doctors' life-changing medical treatments for women and children in need.
 Samahope was built on the belief that transparent funding mechanisms could help close the global surgery gap and ensure that all people have access to medical treatments.
 Samahope combined with Johnson & Johnson's new global health platform, CaringCrowd, at the close of December 2015.
 Janah spoke about the decision to merge with Caring Crowd in a LinkedIn post, citing efficiency and branding as the two biggest factors.

 LXMI

 In 2015, Janah co-founded LXMI, a for-profit luxury skin care brand.
-LXMI employs marginalized women in the rural Nile Valley communities to harvest LXMI ingredients and reports that their producers earn 3 times the average local wages.
 LXMI is named after the Hindu goddess of beauty and prosperity.

 LXMI was incubated at Sama.
 Janah and Sama are members of an LLC which owns LXMI, along with LXMI employees and investors.
 The LLC was set up for LXMI in order for Janah to donate the 1/3 of her shares back to Sama in a way that would give Sama oversight in the company.
 If LXMI pays a dividend or is acquired, Sama would stand to benefit.